LIVE

 Before you buy, measure where the safe will live.
 Check three things: the final resting spot dimensions, the path to get there, and the floor’s weight capacity.

 The path: Measure every doorway, hallway, and turn between the delivery point and the final location.
 You need the safe’s width plus 2 inches of clearance minimum.
 Don’t forget about ceiling height on stairs and any tight corners.
-A 600-pound safe stuck in a hallway corner is a very expensive problem.
+I watched a delivery crew spend 45 minutes negotiating a 700-pound Liberty safe around an L-shaped hallway.
+They made it, but the drywall didn’t.
+Measure twice, order once.

 Floor capacity: Concrete floors handle any safe.
 Wood floors need verification for safes over 500 pounds.
 Position heavy safes over load-bearing walls or joists.
 Read our guide on where to put a gun safe for detailed floor load information.